DUNE potential for sub-GeV dark matter in proton beam dump mode: Results and Discussion:

 \section{Results and Discussion:}

-World wide there are various proposed and ongoing neutrino experiments whose potential needs to be checked for the existance of light DM.
-The sensitivity for the detection of DM candidates depends on the yield \enquote{Y} which in turn depends on beam energy; size, geometry and material of the detector; angle acceptance of detector and mitigation of neutrino background.
-In this work we have explored the sensitivity of DUNE near detector for the detection of sub-GeV DM with physics model based on the DM production via vector portal.
+World wide there are various proposed and ongoing neutrino experiments whose potential needs to be checked for the existence of light DM.
+The sensitivity for the detection of the signatures of DM candidate depends on beam energy; size, geometry and material of the detector; angle acceptance of detector and mitigation of neutrino background.
+In this work we have explored the sensitivity of DUNE near detector for the detection of sub-GeV DM with a physics model which is based on the production of DM at a given experiment via vector portal.
 In this model the dark photon of gauge group $U(1)_{D}$ kinetically mixes with photon of $U(1)$ gauge group of visible sector.
-The yield of DM detection depends on the kinetic mixing term $\epsilon$, fine structure constant of hidden sector $\alpha_{D}$, mass of the DM $m_{\chi}$ and mass of the dark photon $m_{\gamma_{D}}$.
-At first step we have checked the rate of dark matter scattering with electrons and nucleons by varying mass of the dark photon $m_{\gamma_{D}}$ between $0.01$ to $2$ GeV and this is shown in figure [\ref{fig3}].
+Here the $Y$ parameter is defined in equation [\ref{7}] and it depends on the kinetic mixing term $\epsilon$, fine structure constant of hidden sector $\alpha_{D}$, mass of the DM $m_{\chi}$ and mass of the dark photon $m_{\gamma_{D}}$.
+Initially the rate of the rate of DM scattering events with electron and nucleon are checked for different DM production processes taken into consideration.
+These scattering events are plotted as a function of DP mass $m_{\gamma_{D}}$ are shown in figure [\ref{fig3}].
+The DP mass is allowed to vary from $0.03$ to $2$ GeV.
 The DM candidate produced via $\pi^{0}$ channel gives a dominant contribution to the scattering events at lower masses of dark photon.
 Whereas the scattering events of DM candidates produced via bremsstrahlung and parton-level starts dominating at higher masses of $m_{\gamma_{D}}$.
-All these channels are considered in this work for the production of DM candidates therefore we have selected the above mass range for $m_{\gamma_{D}}$.
 For $m_{\gamma_{D}} > 1.2$ GeV the main contribution to the scattering events comes from parton-level channel.
-In this work parton-level production channel is important as the beam energy considered is high.
-As it is evident from left (nucleon scattering) and right (electron scattering) panel of figure [\ref{fig3}] that for lower masses of dark photon, DM scattering with electrons is a promising way for the observance of DM candidates but for higher masses of dark photon ($m_{\gamma_{D}} \gtrsim 400$) MeV DM-nucleon scattering is the effective way for the detection of DM candidates.
+In this work the inclusion of parton-level production channel is important as the beam energy considered for production of DM is high.
+As it is evident from left (nucleon scattering) and right (electron scattering) panel of figure [\ref{fig3}] that for lower masses of dark photon looking at signatures of DM scattering with electrons will provide a promising way for the observance of DM candidates but if the DP mass is high ($m_{\gamma_{D}} \gtrsim 100$ MeV) then looking at signatures of DM scattering with nucleon will provide an effective way for the detection of DM candidates.